Platelet Disorders

 Research for your health

 The research we support on blood disorders has led to more and better treatment options to improve the health of people who have platelet disorders.
-Through our current research, we hope to better understand the factors that cause blood disorders.
+Through our research, we hope to better understand the factors that cause blood disorders.

 Can platelet disorders be prevented?